Microwave Chocolate Mug Cake

 Can I store leftovers?

-Since this is a single-serving recipe, there are usually no leftovers!
-However, if you have extra, it’s best to eat it within a few hours, as it may dry out when stored in the fridge.
+Since this is a single-serving recipe, there usually aren’t leftovers!
+If you have extra, cover the mug and eat it within a few hours, as it dries out quickly.

 Can I use a different sweetener?